kollin-brandenburg/ICS_HCM/LabGuide300.md

 ![](images/300/RC_image086.png)

+Repeat this step for Field (3 of 7).

-For Field 2 under Target, click to enter text.
+Click on Field (2 of 7) under Target to enter a static value.

 ![](images/300/RC_image087.png)